Kathiani/testing-microservices/README.md

 # testing-microservices

-01-Registration of person: name, address, etc.
+01-Registration of name, address, etc.

 Using http verbs: GET, POST, PUT and DELETE.